MasonMa2112/MasonMa2112/README.md

-- 👋 Hi, I’m @MasonMa2112 (Mason)
+- 👋 Hi!
+I'm Mason
-- 🌱 I’m currently learning Information Technology
+- I’m currently learning Information Technology at RMIT University Vietnam.
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like playing League of Legends
+- I specializes in Cyber Security, particularly in cyber forensics.

 <!---
 MasonMa2112/MasonMa2112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.